Fact-checked by the onlinepaydaynews.com editorial team

 Financial stress during unemployment makes borrowers prime targets for predatory products that damage credit rather than build it.
 Payday loans, high-fee rent-to-own arrangements, and certain buy-now-pay-later plans can accelerate credit damage when they are not repaid on schedule.

-Key Takeaway: Payday loans carry average APRs of 391% and rollover cycles that frequently lead to collection accounts, directly reversing credit building progress.
-During job loss, identifying predatory lending signs before signing is as important as any positive credit-building action.
+The risk that undoes everything: Payday loans carry average APRs of 391% and rollover cycles that frequently lead to collection accounts, directly reversing credit-building progress.
+During job loss, identifying predatory lending signs before signing matters as much as any positive credit-building action you take.

 Frequently Asked Questions